 Continuing south from the privy you'll reach a second junction where the Smugglers Trail and Towers Trail split, forming yet another loop.
 Follow the Towers Trail past the remnants of military occupation to reach a pair of concrete observation towers that offer spectacular views of Casco Bay.
 Beyond the towers you'll find a tree-covered battery and gun emplacement.
 You can enter the battery but bring a flashlight and be careful of your footing in the dark, damp interior.

 From the battery, the trail backtracks briefly and jogs west before continuing southward to more campsites and a cobble beach with views to the southwest.
 Pick up the Smugglers Trail on the western shore of the cobble beach and make your way through a forest littered with the remains of military housing and other infrastructure before reconnecting with the Towers Trail.
 Head north to return to Cocktail Cove via the Main Landing or The Point.

 Jewell Island is a popular destination for power boaters and sailors who enjoy camping, hiking, and beach-combing while anchoring safely in Cocktail Cove.
-There is a full-time, seasonal caretaker on the island who maintains the trails and campsites, serves as an educational resource, and promotes a sustainable recreational ethic.
+There is a full-time, seasonal caretaker on the island who maintains the trails and campsites (first-come, first-served), provides educational information, and promotes a sustainable recreational ethic.
 Jewell Island's rich history includes farming, mining, fish processing and military occupation.
 Please be careful when hiking near the crumbling structural ruins.

 Management of Jewell Island involves collaboration between the land owner (Maine Bureau of Parks and Lands), the trail manager (Maine Island Trail Association), and local volunteers working with MITA for the betterment of the island.